SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

   * Step a.
 Click on the ‘ConnectionURL’ property and specify the value ‘smf://__IP:Port__’ (Update the value ‘__IP:Port__’ with the actual Solace message router message-backbone VRF IP ).
   * Step b.
 Click on the ‘MessageVPN’ property and specify the value corresponding to the Solace message VPN (‘solace_VPN’ for this example).
 Press Enter to input the change.
   * Step c.
 Click on the ‘UserName’ property and specify the value corresponding to the Solace username (‘solace_user’ for this example).
 Press Enter to input the change.
   * Step d.
-Click on the ‘Password’ property and specify the value for the Solace username if required (Note, in this example, Section 0 Configuring Client Usernames & Profiles specified a Solace authentication type of ‘none’, so the password here will be ignored).
+Click on the ‘Password’ property and specify the value for the Solace username if required (Note, this example specified a Solace authentication type of ‘none’, so the password here will be ignored).
   * Step e.
 Click on the ‘Save’ button to commit the changes to the application server.

 ![]({{ site.baseurl }}/images/weblogic/config-solace-ra-3.png)